 Etee – Dish Soap Concentrate

-Etee’s Dish Soap looks to eliminate the water for better transport mileage but still provides a liquid detergent that many of us prefer to a soap bar.
+Etee’s Dish Soap looks to eliminate the water for better transport mileage but still provides a liquid detergent that many of us prefer to a bar.
+It also elimates the need for a soap dish.

-The company is based in Toronto, Canada and they’re zero waste specialists and their dish soap packaging can be reused and eventually composted when it reaches end of life.
+The company is based in Toronto, Canada and they’re zero waste specialists and their zero waste dish soap packaging (it’s all plastic free) can be reused and eventually composted when it reaches end of life.

 Bestowed Essentials Zero Waste Dish Soap Bar

-With only 6 ingredients the Bestowed Essentials Soap Bar is, by far, the simplest formula on our list but it does a great job of cutting through grease and dirt all the same.
+With only 6 ingredients the Bestowed Essentials Soap is, by far, the simplest formula on our list but it does a great job of cutting through grease and dirt all the same.
+Eco friendly dish washing is really easy with it.

 It’s also highly concentrated and one small 12 ounce bar should last you a very long time, indeed.